Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Experimental Evaluation

-\paragraph{Training and evaluation protocol.} We first generate a fixed meta-dataset of $T=6000$ tasks using the generative process above.
-This meta-dataset is then split into $T_{\mathrm{train}}=5400$ training tasks and $T_{\mathrm{test}}=600$ held-out test tasks.
-We train the amortized estimators (Deep Sets and Set Transformer) on the training tasks for a fixed number of optimization epochs.
+\paragraph{Training and evaluation protocol.} We generate a meta-dataset of up to $T=6000$ tasks using the generative process above.
+From this pool, we form meta-training sets of size $T_{\mathrm{train}} \in \{5,\,10,\,30,\,50,\,80,\,100,\,300,\,400\}$ and a held-out test set of $T_{\mathrm{test}}=600$ tasks.
+For each value of $T_{\mathrm{train}}$, we train Deep Sets and the Set Transformer to convergence using the same fixed optimization budget per fit, and evaluate the resulting estimator on the held-out test tasks.

-To study learning dynamics with increasing epochs, we evaluate the models at multiple training checkpoints (epochs) $e \in \{5,\,10,\,30,\,50,\,80,\,100,\,300,\,400\},$ and report performance on the held-out test tasks.
-Robustness to distributional mismatch is assessed by evaluating the same trained model under each residual regime (Gaussian, Asymmetric, Bimodal, and Trimodal) while keeping the task prior and the task sample size distribution fixed.
+This protocol examines sample complexity as a function of the meta-training-set size.
+Robustness to distributional mismatch is assessed by evaluating each trained model under every residual regime (Gaussian, Asymmetric, Bimodal, and Trimodal) while keeping the task prior and the task sample-size distribution fixed.

 \paragraph{Objective and metrics.} As in Experiment I, Deep Sets and Set Transformer architectures learn an amortized mapping $f_\theta:\ \mathcal{D}_t \mapsto \widehat{\beta}_t \in \mathbb{R}^p$.
 We evaluate the performance using the parameter estimation error $\mathrm{MSE}_\beta = \mathbb{E}\left[\|\widehat{\beta}_t - \beta_t\|_2^2\right]$, computed over held-out tasks and averaged across noise regimes and support sizes.